 Pennell coached Grand Canyon for four years.
-He lead the Antelopes to a 72-44 record and a 42-16 record the past two years, but of which featured an NCAA tournament appearance.
+He lead the Antelopes to a 72-44 record and a 42-16 record the past two years, both of which featured an NCAA tournament appearance.
 He has a traditional background as a coach, as he was an assistant and interim head coach at Arizona and was also an assistant at Arizona State, Ole Miss, and Oklahoma State.
 Let's just say Grand Canyon should've been happy to have Pennell.

 With his team on the verge of a NCAA transition, Pennell started to hear rumors about his future and was told the night before his NCAA Tournament game against Seattle Pacific that he would no longer be the Antelopes coach when the season ended.
 Word seemed to trickle down throughout the team and 'Lopes lost by 26 points.

 "Some things leaked out.
 The message I told them (the team) is that life is not always fair," he said.
 "Life sometimes hits you with some hard stuff.
 It's how you handle that that's important." via AZ Central.

 Just two days later Grand Canyon hired Phoenix Suns legend Dan Majerle.
 Majerle has an impressive resume as a player, but his coaching resume didn't even come close to that of Pennell's.
 Majerle has been part of the Suns organization as an assistant since 2008, but that's it.

 If you're transitioning to Division I who would you rather have?
 A coach who is a proven winner with tremendous ties to the state you play in or a former NBA player whose prime was nearly 20 years go and whose name will likely not resonate with anyone under thirty years old.